fullboar/showcase-for-vc/README.md

 These steps are executed from the root folder of the project:

-Build the client:
-> docker build -t bc-wallet-demo-client . -f DockerfileClient

-Build the server:
+Build the client and server:
-> docker build -t bc-wallet-demo-server . -f DockerfileServer
+> docker-compose build

 Start the server:
-> docker run --name bc-wallet-demo-server -p5000:5000 --rm --env-file server/.env bc-wallet-demo-server

-Start the client:
-> docker run --name bc-wallet-demo-client -p3000:3000 -v \`pwd\`/Caddyfile:/etc/caddy/Caddyfile --rm --env-file client/.env bc-wallet-demo-client
+> docker-compose up

-The application will now be running at http://localhost:3000
+The application will now be running at http://localhost:3000/digital-trust/showcase

 ## Contributing